J.B. Nethercutt: Aircraft

 Nethercutt owned several private aircraft through Merle Norman Aviation: a Gulfstream I, Gulfstream II, and a Cessna 206, alongside a small helicopter fleet.

 Awards and honors

 He won the 2001 Meguiar's Award for his 50 years of dedication to the restoration of historic automobiles.
-He was inducted into the American Theatre Organ Society hall of fame in 2005.
+He was posthumously inducted into the American Theatre Organ Society hall of fame in 2005.
 The J.B. & Dorothy Nethercutt Most Elegant Closed Car Award at the Pebble Beach Concours d'Elegance is named in their honor.
-The Nethercutt Emergency Center at the UCLA Medical Center, Santa Monica is named after him.
+The Nethercutt Emergency Center at the UCLA Medical Center, Santa Monica was posthumously named after him.

 Death

-Nethercutt died on December 6, 2004 in Santa Monica.
+Nethercutt died on December 6, 2004, in Santa Monica.